 - Minutes Template - 14 KB

-- Treasurer Template - 14 KB
+- Treasurer Template - 13 KB

 Front Street Journal - The Front Street Journal is the student newspaper of Reading Area Community College.
 Its mission is to provide a forum for the free exchange of ideas and information among all members of the college community.
-In addition to editorial staff opportunities, FSJ is always looking for reporters and photographers, as well as a marketing/business manager.
+In addition to editorial staff opportunities, FSJ is always looking for reporters, photographers, as well as a marketing/business manager.

-Contact: Alayne Fessler, 610-372-4721, ext.
-5428.
+Contact: Alayne Fessler, 610-372-4721 ext.
+5428

 Legacy - Legacy is an annual scholarly journal written, edited and published entirely by students of Reading Area Community College.
 Legacy publishes well-written, researched papers representative of the college's diverse student body and curriculum.
 Opportunities exist for students interested in writing, editing, graphic design, illustration, photography, public relations and finance.
 Join Legacy to share your skills or to learn new ones.

 Phi Theta Kappa International Honor Society (Alpha Sigma Rho Chapter) - Phi Theta Kappa, the honor society for two-year colleges, is foremost a recognition of academic achievement.
 The local chapter also provides members with many opportunities for scholarship, leadership, service and fellowship as an active club on campus.
 Membership can be beneficial in terms of a variety of scholarships, at the two-year school as well as future four-year colleges.
-Currently enrolled students are invited to join when they have completed at least 12 hours of associate degree coursework at RACC with a grade-point average of 3.60 or higher.
+Currently enrolled students are invited to join when they have completed at least twelve hours of associate degree coursework at RACC with a grade-point average of 3.60 or higher.

-Contact: Sue Gelsinger, 610-236-3943
+Contact: Kimberly Uphold, 610-236-3943